-The Sandycove Ireland Swim Club is a Swim Ireland affiliated “open water club of convenience” for adult competent open water swims based in Munster or who wish to swim in Munster open water events.
+The Sandycove Island Swim Club is a Swim Ireland affiliated “open water club of convenience” for adult competent open water swimmers who wish to swim in open water events.
 The club was set up in the summer of 2010.
 It has now become a strong club in its own right with members representing the Club both in masters events in the pool and Open Water Events in the Summer.
 There are no set training times for this club, members train where is convenient to them.

 For most of the Munster OW swims, participants need to be a member of a Swim Ireland club (in the ‘competitor’ status).
 The Sandycove Island Swim Club was set up to accommodate swimmers who wanted to swim in these events, but who were not part of a swim club and so did not have Swim Ireland membership.
 (As an aside: belonging to a Triathlon Ireland club does not meet the insurance requirements, and sorry, but we can not sell a one-day license for the swims)

 Club Leadership Team for 2021-2022: